guides

 In Xcode, go to File > Add Package Dependencies and add:

-Select the latest version and add the WarpLink library to your app target.
+Select version 0.1.0 or later and add the WarpLink library to your app target.

 Initialize the SDK in your AppDelegate or App struct: